Chomenor/ioef-cmod/cmod-readme.md

 # Project Description

-cMod is a client and server for Star Trek: Voyager - Elite Force, intended to add new features and fix bugs and limitations in the standard ioEF implementation.
+cMod is an ioEF-based multiplayer client and server for Star Trek: Voyager - Elite Force, intended to add new features and fix bugs and limitations in the standard ioEF implementation.

 Author: Noah Metzger <chomenor@gmail.com>

-Feel free to contact me if you have any questions, feedback or bug reports!
+Feel free to contact me if you have any questions, feedback or bug reports.

-This project is based on ioEF by Thilo Schulz.

 # Client

-To use this project, download the latest release zip, unzip it into your Elite Force install directory, and run the application.
+To use the client, download the latest release zip, unzip it into your Elite Force install directory, and run the ioEF-cMod* application.
+In most cases your existing EF client will continue to work without conflicts, but if you want to be extra safe, make a backup of your EF directory before installing cMod.

 ## Console Key Notes